- Parents Home

-Patients should be positioned with the back curved out so the spaces between the vertebrae are as wide as possible.
+Patients are positioned with their back curved so the spaces between the are as wide as possible.
 This makes it easier for the doctor to insert the needle.

 Older children may be asked to either sit on an exam table while leaning over with their head on a pillow or lie on their side.
-Infants and younger children are positioned on their sides with their knees under their chin.
-For these children, nurses or aides hold them securely in position.
+Infants and younger children are placed on their sides with their knees near their chin.
+They will be held in this position during the test.

 What Happens After a Spinal Tap?

-If you were not in the room with your child during the test, you can come in after the samples have been collected.
-Depending on the doctor's recommendations, your child might have to lie down on his or her back for an hour or so after the procedure.
+If you were not in the room with your child during the test, you can come in after the sample is collected.
+The doctor might want your child to lie down on their back for an hour or so after the test.

-Some results are available within 30 to 60 minutes.
-But to look for specific bacteria growing in the sample, a bacterial culture is sent to the lab.
-These results are usually available in 48 hours.
-If there might be an infection, the doctor will start antibiotic treatment while waiting for the culture results.
+Some results are ready within 30 to 60 minutes.
+But bacterial cultures done to look for specific bacteria go to the lab.
+These results are usually ready in about 48 to 72 hours.
+Sometimes, the doctor will start antibiotic treatment while waiting for the culture results.

 Lab technicians look for several things when examining the cerebrospinal fluid sample, including:

-- General appearance: CSF is usually clear and colorless like water.
+- General appearance: CSF should be clear and colorless like water.
 Cloudy spinal fluid or any blood in the sample may indicate an infection or other problem.

-- Cell count: This includes the number and type of white blood cells.
-Too many white cells indicate an infection.
+- Cell count: This includes the number and type of blood cells.
+Too many white blood cells can indicate an infection.